Pierrolo/GameMapGen/README.md

 The buffer used is a prioritized buffer ([(arXiv:1511.05952)](https://arxiv.org/abs/1511.05952)) of size __capacity__ and of prioritizing value of __alpha__

 Finally, there is a possibility to enact an automatic curriculum ([(arXiv:1910.07224)](https://arxiv.org/abs/1910.07224)) (__enable_auto_curriculum__), which select automatically the values of wall_ratio and key_elem_ratio for each episode.
 Removing it will sample randomly both values in a \[0,1\] interval.

+## Neural Network

+Because of the sate and the action space have similar shape (state: (map_size * map_size), action: (map_size * map_size * 5)) there are three possibilities of network architecture for it __model_type__.
+It can be [_FullyConv_](https://github.com/Pierrolo/GameMapGen/blob/main/content/model_FullyConv.png), _FractalNet_, [_U-net_](https://github.com/Pierrolo/GameMapGen/blob/main/content/model_Unet.png).
+Moreover, there is the possibility to apply the dueling Q network architecture ([(arXiv:1511.06581)](https://arxiv.org/abs/1511.06581)) (__dueling_arch__).
+The loss function __loss_fn__ can either be mse or huber.
+The optimizer __opt_type__ can be Adam, SGD, or RMS.
+And you can change the value (or remove) of the gradient clipping __clipnorm__.

+## Training
+During trianing, a tensorboard file will be generated in "reporting \ __model_name__ \".
+Weights will be saved regularly into "models \ __model_name__ \".
+In addition to the weights, the config file will be saved to be able to use it later for testing.
+Finally, the python script responsible for building the model is also saved.
+This is a bit unhordotox, but this allows to easily recreate the same model and apply the saved weights on it.
+Saving the model architecture directly is not feasible in most cases, as our approach relies on several Lambda keras layers.

+## Testing And Reporting
+After providing a __model_name__ to be tested, when executing the script test.py or MakeGifs.py, the script will fetch the associated model builder and the saved weights specified to re-create the desired agent.
+In test.py, the agent is ask to play several episodes with varying lenghts and initial state parameters. subsequently it will produce a a few reporting plots and the best maps it generated.
+In MakeGifs.py, the agent will play a few number of episodes which will be used to generate a gif.
+This gif will be saved in "models\ __model_name__".